fbpx

 Santa’s Cave is a much-loved Palmy institution, a favourite holiday treasure that’s been enchanting generations for more than 100 years!
 For some, it is a magical trip down memory lane.
 Others find its kitsch-factor totally endearing.
 There are those who even find it curiously creepy… but all agree, it wouldn’t be Christmas in Palmerston North without the Cave.
 Since 1918 its sparkle and joy has put a smile on the faces of thousands of visitors every year.

-Santa’s Cave is open daily from 10am-5pm from 11 Nov 2023 – 7 Jan 2024. (closes 3pm Christmas Eve, closed Christmas Day, Boxing Day and New Year’s Day)
+Santa’s Cave is open daily from 10am-5pm from 16 Nov 2024 – 5 Jan 2025.
+Please note that Santa’s Cave will be closed from 3pm on Christmas Eve, and closed on Christmas Day, Boxing Day and New Year’s Day.

-Christmas events
+Christmas Shop

-C&Cs - Where it all began
+C&Cs – Where it All Began

 In August 1904, Leo Henry Collinson and John Cunninghame started a clothing store on The Square in Palmerston North.
 Their partnership was a roaring success, and by 1910 the business of Collinson & Cunninghame Ltd employed more than 50 people.
 When members of the Collinson and Cunninghame families sold the business to Farmers Trading Company in 1983, C&Cs (as it had become known) was considered to have been a true family business built on delivering value, quality and excellent service.